Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/react-in-depth/index.md

 Your Rainbow component will act as the home page or default path (/) of your application.
 Import the Rainbow component into your entry file and have your Root component render &lt;Rainbow /&gt; wrapped within &lt;BrowserRouter&gt; tags, like so:

-Within your Rainbow component, you'll be rendering &lt;NavLink&gt; and &lt;Route&gt; components to add different navigation paths to different components.
-Let's create all the components you will render!
+Within your Rainbow component, you’ll be rendering &lt;NavLink&gt; and &lt;Route&gt; components to add different navigation paths to different components.
+Let’s create all the components you will render!

 Create files for the following components in your ./src/components directory: